shivamjaiswal123/BottomNavbar/README.md

-# BottomNavbar
+# Bottom Navbar
-A simple bottom navigation with fragment
+A simple bottom navigation bar with fragment